 I almost called Earl back to tell him to screw himself.
 I thought, Cassie loves her brother.
 No way I can have one without the other.
 I promised her that I’d try to keep him out of trouble.
 Maybe, I could step in between Earl and danger?
 Shit, I thought, it’s not like he’s asked me to rob a bank.
 Still, I brought the Glock.

-The Jumping Toad was crammed to the door.
-The cigarette smoke was so thick, I could’ve used a foghorn.
-Bonnie Raitt was singing, “Burning Down the House,” on the jukebox.
-At the bar, Earl was laughing with a short guy with a pockmarked face and Pistolero tattooed across the back of his neck.
+The Jumping Toad, crammed to the door, with cigarette smoke so thick, I could’ve used a foghorn.
+Bonnie Raitt sang, “Burning Down the House,” on the jukebox.
+At the bar, Earl laughed with a short guy with a pockmarked face and Pistolero tattooed across the back of his neck.

 I sidled through the other Stetsons wearing my new, felt, brick top, trying not to bang brims.
 When I neared, Earl said, “Beto, meet Nick.”

-Beto gave me a sidelong glance and a nod, as he sucked on a gold-labeled bottle of Negra Modelo.
+Beto gave me a sidelong glance and a nod, as he sucked on a gold-label bottle of Negra Modelo.

 I said, “So, Beto is a coyote and you want to get us arrested by U.S. Immigration.
 Earl, are you serious?”